moolchand-danny/PPA-2/README.md

 ### Output of All Test Suites

+This is picture proof of all our test cases passes for all functions.
+4/4 Runs with all green (pass).

 ![Output of test cases passing](https://raw.githubusercontent.com/TimCrowley99/PPA-1/master/Test_Outputs.JPG)

 ---

 ### Test Coverage Report

 This is the test coverage report for our unit tests.
 All of our functions and tests reached above the minimum 85% coverage.

 ![Test coverage report of PPA-1](https://raw.githubusercontent.com/TimCrowley99/PPA-1/master/Code%20Coverage.JPG)